gelono/team_users/README.md

 It also implements a CI element with automatic code checking - flake8 and unit tests.

+After starting the application, create a superuser with the command: python manage.py createsuperuser.

 To run the project use the following commands:

 Install requirements: